StillKonfuzed/NewsGrabber/README.md

 # Here is a quick demo of grabber working live.
 POST/GET link : https://stillkonfuzed.com/NewsGrabber/grabber/gsmarenaNewsGrabberDemo

->The project is server side coded and will remain closed source forever!
+>~~The project is server side coded and will remain closed source forever!~~
+>>Not anymore!
+The repo is open to everyone.

 ># How is this api different than others news grabbers?
 >>Well firstly, you dont have to register to get an api key.